 What comes to mind when we think of the Olympics?
-As the world’s most elite athletes converge every two years for international competition, we watch them seemingly push their bodies beyond their human limits.
-Their years of dedicated grueling training are put on display, as they realize their lifelong dreams competing on the world stage.
+As the world’s most elite athletes converge every four years for international competition, we watch them seemingly push their bodies beyond human limits.
+Their years of dedicated, grueling training are put on display, as they realize their lifelong dreams of competing on the world stage.
 Millions upon millions cheer them on, either remotely or in person.
-We get to see the thrill of victory, and the agony of defeat, as they persevere to be the best that they can be.
+We get to see the thrill of victory, and the agony of defeat, as they persevere to be the best they can be.

-Which brings me to the current efforts by some, to change the types of sports that qualify for the Olympics.
-Now, it’s bad enough that the International Olympic Committee has added skateboarding, but also surfing and sport climbing?
+Which brings me to the current efforts by some officials to change the types of sports that qualify for the Olympics.
+Now it’s bad enough that the International Olympic Committee has added skateboarding, but surfing and sport climbing?
 Yes, they have added those too.
 I’m not making this up.
 I get that they want to modernize the Olympics, but really?
-Compare this to swimming, diving, gymnastics, track and field, cycling, and marathon running.
+Compare this to swimming, diving, gymnastics, track and field, cycling and marathon running.
 Those are real sports.
 Surfing and rock climbing?
 Huh?
 Does the hunky blond-haired guy with the best tan win as he hangs ten?
-How do they grade “sport climbing”?
-If she doesn’t fall off the mountain, is he the champion?
+How do they grade sport climbing?
+If she doesn’t fall off the mountain, is she the champion?

 But why stop there?
-If they are going to disgrace this event, celebrated for hundreds of years, maybe they should add a few other “sports”.
+If they are going to disgrace the Olympics, celebrated for hundreds of years, maybe they should add a few other “sports.”

-- Imagine the time and effort one needs to spend, to become an Olympic hot dog eating champ.
+- Consider the time and effort one needs to spend to become an Olympic hotdog eating champ.
 Pie eating can also be considered.
 It’s all about starving oneself before the big event.

 - Hopscotch is also a very difficult game to master.
 It takes years to develop an expert level of balance and jumping.

-- As for me, I’ll stick to watching these events on TV as I typically root for the underdog.
-Hey, maybe that can be another Olympic sport; “couch potato-ing”.
+As for me, I’ll stick to watching these new events on TV, as I typically root for the underdog.
+Hey, I just thought of another Olympic sport: couch potato-ing.